agsb/jelly/README.md

 I know that it will be slow.

-Some of notes are keeped at [ logbook ](https://hackaday.io/project/186689-jelly).
+Some notes are keeped at [ logbook ](https://github.com/agsb/jelly/blob/main/documents/LogBook.md).

+There are a hackday log [ hackio ](https://hackaday.io/project/186689-jelly).

 ## Ideas